Tutorial 7 - Getting Started on P2

 Complete the “Setup” section of Project 2.

-When you’re done, complete one of the two options (either / or) listed below:
+When you’re done, complete one of the three options (either / or) listed below:

 Activity 1a (Yelp)